“It’s not how you walk; it’s where you stand.”

 “She ‘lived out loud’ during the most arduous time of her life,” said Melissa Haims P’21, curator of the exhibit, Chronic Creativity, featuring Lewis’ work at the Barbara Crawford Gallery at Springside Chestnut Hill Academy, which opened on October 13 and runs through January 26, 2023.

-Suffering from the effects of her illness, Lewis protested with a handful of friends to gain ramp access to her polling place in the mid-1990s.
+Suffering from the effects of her illness, Lewis protested with a handful of friends to gain ramp access to the Roxborough library in the mid-1990s.
 Two weeks later, a ramp was installed.
-She and her daughter, SCH Lower School science teacher Anya Rose, continued to fight for improved access and voting machines.
-Lewis is the reason that every polling location in the city of Philadelphia is accessible to all people with disabilities and every voting machine can accommodate those in wheelchairs, people who are blind or with low vision, and people who are deaf or hearing impaired.
+She went on to fight for accessible polling places, continuing for many years to ensure improved access and handicap-accessible voting machines.
+Lewis, in part thanks to a class-action suit, is the reason that every polling location in the city of Philadelphia is accessible to all people with disabilities and every voting machine can accommodate those in wheelchairs, people who are blind or with low vision, and people who are deaf or hearing impaired.

-It was her story and our robust arts curriculum that brought Philadelphia City Commissioners Lisa Deeley, chair, and Omar Sabir, vice chair, to SCH on Tuesday to talk to Upper School AP U.S. Government & Politics students and their teacher Danielle Gross.
+It was her art, on loan by her daugher, SCH science teacher Anya Rose, her story, and our robust arts curriculum that brought Philadelphia City Commissioners Lisa Deeley, chair, and Omar Sabir, vice chair, to SCH on Tuesday to talk to Upper School AP U.S. Government & Politics students and their teacher Danielle Gross.
 The pair implored the students to use their vote and, like Lewis, their voices to bring about change.

 If we don’t have free and fair elections, then we don’t have a democracy.
 That’s what our country was founded on,” said Commissioner Sabir.
 “We’re calling on younger Americans to stand up for democracy.
 It’s your civic duty to stand up.
 Are you going to stand up?”